grigorii-zander/parcellab-challenge/README.md

 that the endpoint will never return stacktrace to a client.
 And also it applies validation schemas to requests.
 It may look a bit overengineered, but I just wanted to show you that I know how generics work 😄

+Also, please check the database models [prisma/schema.prisma](./prisma/schema.prisma).
+I decided to change data models, lets talk about in on the interview :)

 ### "Authentication"
 Here is how authentication works.
 Here you can find the implementation [src/guards/AuthGuard.tsx](./src/guards/AuthGuard.tsx).